nitinaran/firefox-container-tab-sorter/README.md

 4. Tabs without container assignments are always moved to the end of the tab bar.
 5. Within each container group and among non-container tabs, the original tab order is maintained.

+## How Pinned Tabs Are Handled

+Pinned tabs are kept at the beginning of the tab bar and are not moved or sorted by the extension.
+Only unpinned tabs are sorted based on their container assignments and your sorting preferences.

 ## Privacy and Permissions
 This extension requires the following permissions:
 - `tabs`: To access and manipulate tab information and positions.
 - `contextualIdentities`: To interact with container information.
+- `storage`: To save and retrieve user preferences.

 Container Tab Sorter does not collect or transmit any user data.
 It only reads tab and container information locally to perform its sorting function.